 Further details may be found at:

 Currently, Dr. Contractor is serving as AIB President (2021 – 2022) and will be Immediate past President (2022 – 2023) as part of his three-year term on the AIB Board.
 Previously, he served on the Executive Board of the Academy of Management’s International Management Division (1995 – 2000), on the Executive Board of the AIB (1992 – 1994), and has also held other term fellowships such as the Fulbright Fellowship and Unilever Fellowship.

 Among the conferences organized by Dr. Contractor, two in particular had a catalytic influence on the field of Alliances and Cooperative Strategies.
 The first was the Rutgers/Wharton Conference on Cooperative Strategies in International Business, and a follow up conference, Cooperative Strategies and Alliances in Lausanne, Switzerland.

 At Rutgers he has chaired or been on the supervisory committees of 19 doctoral dissertations on International Strategic Management topics, been Department Chair for the International Business Department, Research Director of the CIBER, Coordinator of the Ph.D. program in International Business, the Dean’s Leadership Council, International Study Program and other key school and university initiatives.

-Dr. Contractor’s interests include canoeing, skiing, trekking, history and restoring antiques.
+Dr. Contractor’s avocations include canoeing, history and restoring antiques.